SSWConsulting/SSW.Rules.Content/rules/disable-leaving-employee-accounts/rule.md

 4. Backup data.
 Make sure you have a backup of the employee's work.
 This might include:

-  * Outlook PST file
+* Check their mailbox, Teams, OneDrive, etc. are in your [Email backup solution](https://www.ssw.com.au/rules/email-do-you-use-the-best-backup-solution/)
-  * OneDrive, Google Drive, etc
+  * Alternatively, export their Outlook PST file
 * Files from their computer

 5. Remove their AD user account from any group membership
 6. Disable their AD account - and any other accounts they have:
 * Move their account to a "disabled users" OU
 * Don't delete their account, this can cause issues in the future!

   ![Figure: Disabled User OU](disabled-ou.png)